Transformers \`a Grande Vitesse: Related work

 Machine learning has been used to improve traffic predictions for trains.
-Mathematical models have been suggested to model delay propagation, for example using timed event graphs~\cite{goverde2010delay}, fuzzy Petri networks~\cite{milinkovic2013fuzzy}, and integer programming~\cite{dollevoet2018delay}.
+A variety of statistical methods have been suggested to model delay propagation, for example using timed event graphs~\citep{goverde2010delay}, fuzzy Petri networks~\citep{milinkovic2013fuzzy}, activity graphs~\citep{buker2012stochastic}, random forests~\citep{li2021near}, Bayesian networks~\citep{chaker2020modeliser}, and integer programming~\citep{dollevoet2018delay}. \citet{spanninger2022review} and~\citet{tiong2023review} offer detailed and complete reviews of the area, which is not in the scope of this publication.
 These models are however constrained by scale, modeling propagation from an individual train to another, most often on a single railway line.
 At the scale of an entire network, as is our case, massive delay propagation as demonstrated in Section~\ref{sec:prop} would entail a lot of uncertainty using train-to-train propagation as errors would accumulate.
-Most work so far referring to `delay propagation' limits itself to propagation between the different stops of a single train (what we go on to call delay translation), or along a single railway line between trains following each other; whereas we account for interactions between all trains, introducing many more propagation paths.
+Most work so far referring to `delay propagation' limits itself to propagation between the different stops of a single train, or along a single railway line between trains following each other; whereas we account for interactions between all trains, introducing many more propagation paths.
+Moreover, these works choose to model each propagation phenomena separately, making way for omissions or imprecisions, whereas our model summarizes all forms of propagation in a single prediction scheme.